hartator/wayback-machine-downloader/README.md

      -a, --all

 Optional.
 By default, Wayback Machine Downloader limits itself to files that responded with 200 OK code.
 If you also need errors files (40x and 50x codes) or redirections files (30x codes), you can use the `--all` or `-a` flag and Wayback Machine Downloader will download them in addition of the 200 OK files.
+It will also keep empty files that are removed by default.

 Example: